 Funerals

-The death rites are one of the most meaningful threads in Jain Funerals which are intertwined into the rich tissue of life.
-Jain funerals are one of these; they are helpful in reminding individuals of the knowledge of death and respect for life that is present in Jainism.
-In the context of the transition from life to death and beyond, Jainism presents a unique perspective since its philosophy involves non-violence, kindness, and non-attachment.
+The death rites are one of the most meaningful threads in Jain Funerals, which intertwine into the rich tissue of life.
+Jain funerals are helpful in reminding individuals of the knowledge of death and respect for life that is present in Jainism.
+In the context of the transition from life to death and beyond, Jainism funeral service presents a unique perspective.
+However, its philosophy involves non-violence, kindness, and non-attachment.

-The following are the top 5 facts for a Jain Funeral:
+The following are the top 5 facts for a Jain funeral service.:

-• Firstly, the dead body is washed with a piece of cloth moistened with water.
+• Firstly, the dead body should wash with a piece of cloth moistened with water.

-• The body is dressed and put in a beer, then covered with a cloth.
-These depictions show lit deep, agarbatti, fragrant incense, and cotton on a table used to clean the environment.
+• These depictions show lit deep, agarbatti, fragrant incense, and cotton on a table used to clean the environment.
 The deevo is kept on the right side of the head and remains burning until the time of the last rites.

-• The head of the body is directed towards the north.
+• The head of the body should place towards the north.

-• Pictures, religion and books are placed on the table, along with an unclaimed body photo with a garland around its neck.
+• Pictures, religion, and books must place on the table, along with an unclaimed body photo with a garland around its neck.

 • There, after paying, they’re at the beginning of the service; the ladies sit separately from the men.

-Beginning of the Funeral Rites: Beginning of the Funeral Rites:
+Beginning of the Jain Funeral Rites: Beginning of the Funeral Rites:

-It is subjected to dripping a body into a beer and moving it to the crematorium kind of image.
-Entombment occurs in a zone that poses no danger to any other living creature, and there is an arrangement of a wooden stage at the scene.
+On the other hand, dripping the body into a beer and moving it to the crematorium is a kind of image.
+Entombment occurs in a zone that poses no danger to any other living creature.
+And, there is a wooden stage at the scene.

-If the death is at home, the body is taken out of the beer and put on wooden plates with inscriptions.
-And the ritual is done by the eldest son of the dead and the burial takes place.
+If the death is at home, the body must place away from the bedroom and put on wooden plates.
+And the ritual must follow by the eldest son of the dead, and the burial takes place.

 During the Funeral: